Krishi7q/clickjacking-poc-generator/README.md

 ## 📋 Requirements

-- Python 3.7 or higher
+- Python 3.8 or higher (recommended: Python 3.11+)
 - Rich library for enhanced CLI experience

+> **Note**: Python 3.7 is no longer supported as it has reached end-of-life.
+Python 3.8+ is required for optimal compatibility with modern systems and security updates.

 ## 🛠️ Installation